-E.6 Postponing your ordinary parental leave
+6. Postponing your ordinary parental leave

 - 6.1 While our aim is to agree to your request for ordinary parental leave, there are circumstances in which we may need to postpone the start date.
-We will do this only if your absence would cause undue disruption to our services, and will give you written notice of the postponement no more than seven days after we received your request. - 6.2 However, we will never postpone your period of ordinary parental leave if the leave starts on the birth of your child or your child's placement for adoption.
+We will do this only if your absence would cause undue disruption to our services, and will give you written notice of the postponement no more than seven days after we received your request.
+If parental leave needs to be delayed you will be given a suggested new date, which would be within six months of the requested start date but the amount of leave requested will not be changed. - 6.2 However, we will never postpone your period of ordinary parental leave if the leave starts on the birth of your child or your child's placement with you for adoption.